HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/workspace-layout.rst

 1. generated configs show the exact child variants;
 2. cases CSV shows which variants ran and where artifacts landed;
 3. metrics CSV carries the extracted robustness indicators;
-4. report Markdown gives the compact human summary.
+4. report Markdown gives the compact human summary;
+5. child mesh artifacts, when present, are inspected as supporting evidence: regional figure, local mesh QA figure, summary JSON, and exchange bundle if a solver will consume the mesh.

 A flow testbed has the same evidence layer, but each generated child is a normal simulation config: